FIWARE-Ops/docs.TourGuide/docs/core/draco/introduction.md

 Context information stored by the Fiware Context Broker only includes the latest value of entity attributes.
-In order to be able to store the historical data produced via the Context Broker ,we need to use Draco.
+Draco is an alternative option to Cygnus for storing the historical data produced via the Context Broker ,.
 Draco needs to be connected to a store.

 Draco is a is an easy to use, powerful, and reliable system to process and